 The science of heat, disorder, and complexity.

-Aside from learning about the laws of Nature and their technological applications, Physics and Applied Physics students acquire quantitative skills applicable to a broad range of endeavours.
-These skills include scientific computer programming, the formulation and testing of quantitative models, data analysis, and the use of cutting-edge technological tools such as laser optics, microfluidic devices, and nanofabrication equipment.
-Physics and Applied Physics graduates are employed in a wide range of occupations, including research and development (R&D) in academia and industry, education, software development, and other professional positions.
+Aside from learning about the laws of Nature and their applications, Physics and Applied Physics students acquire quantitative skills applicable to a broad range of endeavours.
+These skills include scientific computer programming, the formulation and testing of quantitative models, data analysis, and the use of state-of-the-art tools such as laser optics, microfluidic devices, and nanofabrication equipment.
+Physics and Applied Physics graduates can find employment in a wide range of occupations, including research and development (R&D) in academia and industry, education, software development, and other professional positions.